 Seat base and backrest

 A seat base and a backrest perform different functions.
 The former supports most of your weight; a backrest simply pressing against the small of your back provides all the support needed for a good paddling posture.
-Anything taller is unnecessary.
+Anything taller is not really unnecessary.

 EVA (foam) seats commonly come with IKs these days.
-Molding machines bang them out in China every 2.2 seconds, and with the textured surfaces they look impressive.
+Molding machines bang them out in China every 2.2 seconds, and with the textured surfaces look impressive.
 Some, (as left), velcro to a (typically DS) floor and importantly, have adjustable counter-tensioning straps at the back to keep the backrest upright.
 This seems trivial and requires additional attachment points, but nothing’s more annoying that having to yank a backrest out from under your bum as you’re settling down, losing you balance and falling in before you’ve even gone anywhere.

 In my experience the most effective IK seat has an inflatable seat base and a (usually separate) stiff foam backrest.
 As above, so below: an SoT foam backrest with counter tensioning straps all of which required gluing on D-rings.
 The seat base is a horseshoe packraft seat which weighs next to nothing and drains readily so you’re never sitting in water, as you might do on a flatter pad.
 The base can be inflated to a height which suits you and both items dry quickly and can be removed in seconds to clean and dry the boat.
 If you’re taller and have a high seat base, you may need to lift the backrest up a bit so it fits neatly against the small of your back.